Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Abstract

 \section{Abstract}

-Soft robots are made of compliant and deformable materials and can perform tasks challenging for conventional rigid robots.
-The inherent compliance of soft robots makes them more suitable and adaptable for interactions with humans and the environment.
-However, this preeminence comes at a cost: their continuum nature makes it challenging to develop robust model-based control strategies.
-Specifically, an adaptive control approach addressing this challenge has not yet been applied to physical soft robotic arms.
-This work presents a reformulation of dynamics for a soft continuum manipulator using the Euler-Lagrange method.
-The proposed model eliminates the simplifying assumption made in previous works and provides a more accurate description of the robot's inertia.
-Based on our model, we introduce a task-space adaptive control scheme.
-This controller is robust against model parameter uncertainties and unknown input disturbances.
-The controller is implemented on a physical soft continuum arm.
-A series of experiments were carried out to validate the effectiveness of the controller in task-space trajectory tracking under different payloads.
-The controller outperforms the state-of-the-art method both in terms of accuracy and robustness.
-Moreover, the proposed model-based control design is flexible and can be generalized to any continuum robotic arm with an arbitrary number of continuum segments.
+Soft robots are made of compliant materials and perform tasks that are challenging for rigid robots.
+However, their continuum nature makes it difficult to develop model-based control strategies.
+This work presents a robust model-based control scheme for soft continuum robots.
+Our dynamic model is based on the Euler-Lagrange approach, but it uses a more accurate description of the robot's inertia and does not include oversimplified assumptions.
+Based on this model, we introduce an adaptive sliding mode control scheme, which is robust against model parameter uncertainties and unknown input disturbances.
+We perform a series of experiments with a physical soft continuum arm to evaluate the effectiveness of our controller at tracking task-space trajectory under different payloads.
+The tracking performance of the controller is around 38\% more accurate than that of a state-of-the-art controller, i.e., the inverse dynamics method.
+Moreover, the proposed model-based control design is flexible and can be generalized to any continuum robotic arm with an arbitrary number of segments.
+With this control strategy, soft robotic object manipulation can become more accurate while remaining robust to disturbances.